Billions Lost Per Year Due toSlow Construction Payments

 Imagine you're 16 again, working your summer job mowing lawns or babysitting.
 You are probably expecting to get paid right when you are done with the job so you can go get a soda and candy bar that afternoon, right?

-Now once you are done, the individual who hired you says, “excellent job…now come back in 96 days and I can pay you!”
-Yeah, I’d be pretty upset too.
-Looking past being upset, you probably aren’t going to want to work for them again, or at the least are less inclined to do an exceptional job.
+However once you are done, the individual who hired you says, "excellent job...now come back in 96 days and I can pay you!"
+Yeah, I'd be pretty upset too.
+Looking past being upset, you probably aren't going to want to work for them again.
+At the very least you are unmotivated to do an exceptional job for them next time.

-Going back to the construction industry, we have much more real consequences to a 96-day turnaround such as interest and client relations.
+Going back to the construction industry, we have much more real consequences to a 96-day turnaround.
+For example, interest and client relations.

-It may seem that construction payment management is a financial concern only pertaining to executives and accountants, but in reality, project managers have the most influence and concern for this issue.
+It may seem that construction payment management is a financial concern only pertaining to executives and accountants.
+In reality, project managers have the most influence and concern for this issue.

-Construction payment management is an important aspect of any project manager’s job with far-reaching effects on their day-to-day functions.
-If you don’t believe me or think you spend to much time on billing each period, check out the areas below that will benefit from optimizing your construction payment process.
+Construction payment management is an important aspect of any project manager's job.
+Accordingly, it has far-reaching effects on day-to-day functions.
+This may be your first time learning about this issue.
+Or you may be frustrated at the time you take on billing.
+Regardless, the topics below will help you optimize your construction payment process.

 Companies need the appropriate amount of overhead to invest in new project proposals.
 This means extra time and money.